FusionAuth/fusionauth-site/site/_posts/2023-02-28-family-api.md

 You are almost ready to build your custom application and leverage your FusionAuth configuration to enable permission-based access to your site.
 Now, you just have to add a [consent](https://fusionauth.io/docs/v1/tech/apis/consents#overview), which will enable the parent user to grant or revoke access to the child user.

 Navigate to "Settings" then "Consents" and click the "Add" button.
 Supply a "Name" for the consent.
-By default, the minimum age of self-consent is `13`, meaning any user aged `13` or older can access the site without needing permission from a parent user.
+By default, the minimum age of self-consent is `13`, meaning any user aged `13` or older can grant themselve the consent without needing permission from a parent user.
 You can modify this value if you wish.
 For the purposes of this guide, just make sure this number is higher than the age of your child user.
-If you did not supply a "Birthdate" for your child user, you can leave this value as-is, since a blank "Birthdate" will cause a user's age to be stored as `-1`.
+If you did not supply a "Birthdate" for your child user, you can leave this value as-is, since a blank "Birthdate" will cause a user's age to be calculated as `-1`.

 {% include _image.liquid src="/assets/img/blogs/family-api/family-api-add-consent.png" alt="Creating the consent" class="img-fluid" figure=false %}

-The parent user can self assign the consent.
-To do so navigate to "Users" and click the "Manage" user button for the parent user.
-Under the "Consent" tab click the "Add Consent" button and select the consent you created above and then click "Submit".

-{% include _image.liquid src="/assets/img/blogs/family-api/parent-assign-consent.png" alt="Parent self assign consent" class="img-fluid" figure=false %}

 ## Setting up Express

-Your FusionAuth configuration is now ready to go, and you can start building your application using Express.
+Your FusionAuth configuration is now ready to go, and you can start building the application using Express.

 To get started, you should: